-I thank the students, teachers, parents and other members of the community for their work in bringing this Bucasia State School Student Code of Conduct together over the last six months.
+I thank the students, teachers, parents and other members of the community for their work in bringing this Bucasia State School Student Code of Conduct together initially and for our annual review.
 Your interest and views shared through the process of developing this document have been invaluable.
 It provides a clear explanation of what we expect from students and how we will support them to meet those expectations.